 The Salinlahi Conference is held to explore new technologies in presenting museum content and to come up with concept or design for the new exhibits and programs of PSHC.
 It also aims to explore future collaborations with the like-minded institutions.

 The event was attended by different marketing technology companies that provides interactive experiences such as augmented reality, virtual reality, mixed reality, interactive projections and the like.
 The workshop was facilitated by Dr. Ruby R. Cristobal of DOST – SEI and supervised by NAST Academician Jose Maria P. Balmaceda.
 With the support and participation of the members of the PSHC Technical Working Group, the workshop has been a success in crafting new ideas and concepts for the PSHC new exhibits.

 The event was co-sponsored and supported by Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).

-PSHC is being managed and maintained by the National Academy of Science and Technology Philippines (NAST PHL) as mandated by Republic Act 9107.
-NAST PHL is the country’s recognition and advisory body on matters related to science and technology.
+The Philippine Science Heritage Center is being managed and maintained by the National Academy of Science and Technology (NAST PHL) as mandated by RA 9107.
+NAST Philippines is the country’s recognition and advisory body on matter related to science.